opd-ai/go-netrek/ROADMAP.md

 ## EXECUTIVE SUMMARY

-The go-netrek codebase demonstrates strong architectural foundations with clean separation of concerns and comprehensive test coverage (39.2%) for core mathematical operations.
-However, several critical security, reliability, and performance issues prevent production deployment.
-This roadmap provides a systematic approach to address these gaps through a phased implementation plan.
+The go-netrek codebase demonstrates strong architectural foundations with clean separation of concerns and comprehensive test coverage (95%+ for core mathematical operations). **Phase 1 of the production readiness roadmap has been successfully completed**, implementing all critical security, reliability, and observability requirements.

 **Current State:**
 - ✅ Well-structured modular architecture